Bryan Price

-Bryan Roberts Price (born June 22, 1962) is an American former professional baseball coach and manager.
-Price was the manager of the Cincinnati Reds of MLB, from 2014 through 2018.
+Bryan Roberts Price (born June 22, 1962) is an American professional baseball coach and manager.
+Price was the manager of the Cincinnati Reds of Major League Baseball (MLB), from 2014 through 2018.
+He most recently served as the pitching coach for the San Francisco Giants.

 After pitching in the minor leagues, Price has served as the pitching coach for the Seattle Mariners, Arizona Diamondbacks, and Cincinnati Reds before being named manager of the Reds.
 The Reds named Price the 61st manager in club history on October 22, 2013, replacing Dusty Baker.
-However, after 4 consecutive losing seasons, and a 3-15 start to the season in 2018, he was fired by the Reds, along with his pitching coach at the time, Mack Jenkins, and replaced by Jim Riggleman.
+However, after 4 consecutive losing seasons, and a 3–15 start to the season in 2018, he was fired by the Reds, along with his pitching coach at the time, Mack Jenkins, and replaced by Jim Riggleman.

 Playing career

 Price attended Tamalpais High School in Mill Valley, California, and the University of California, Berkeley, where he played college baseball for the California Golden Bears baseball team.
 He was drafted by the California Angels in the eighth round of the 1984 Major League Baseball draft (190th overall).
 Price began his Minor League Baseball (MiLB) career in 1984, advancing to the Class AA Midland Angels over 3 seasons in the Angels farm system; he was released following the 1986 season.

 Price then took 1987 off and signed with the Seattle Mariners organization.
 He split two seasons between AA and the AAA Calgary Cannons.
-Over the course of Price’s five-year MiLB career, he compiled a record of 31–19 with a 3.74 earned run average (ERA) in 90 games, 75 of which were starts.
+Over the course of Price's five-year MiLB career, he compiled a record of 31–19 with a 3.74 earned run average (ERA) in 90 games, 75 of which were starts.

 Coaching career

 Seattle Mariners

-Price was the Seattle Mariners pitching coach from 2001–2006.
+Price was the Seattle Mariners pitching coach from 2001 to 2006.
 Price earned USA Today Baseball Weekly's Pitching Coach of the Year Award in 2001 after leading that staff to the American League ERA title with a 3.54 mark, an improvement of almost one run per game from the previous season.

 Arizona Diamondbacks

 Price was the Arizona Diamondbacks pitching coach until May 7, 2009, when he resigned after manager Bob Melvin was replaced by A. J. Hinch.
 Price was named Major League Coach of the Year by Baseball America in 2007 after his Diamondbacks staff posted a 4.13 ERA, fourth best in the National League, on the way to the National League Championship Series.
-He also worked for the Philadelphia Phillies as a minor league consultant.
+He also worked for the Philadelphia Phillies in 2009 as a minor league consultant.